jaredpohlmann/Notes/Chapter_2 updated.md

 ##### If structure:
   * if                 do this poriton of code only if the test is true
-  * if - else          same as the if, but has a second porion of code that is followed only if the test is not true.
+  * if - else          same as the if, but has a second portion of code that is followed only if the test is not true.
   * if - else if       Same as if-else, however only runs the second poriton if the first test if false and a second is true.

 How to determine which to use?
 Partially practice, and being *lazy*.